ouspg/CompSec/README.md

 Each lab utilizes one of the virtual machines below:

 * Kali Linux - for shellcoding, fuzzing, web security and malware lab
-  * User: compsec
+  * User: kali
-  * Password: course
+  * Password: kali

-* Lubuntu - (better information added later) for ChipWhisperer Lab
+* Lubuntu - (Precise information added later) for ChipWhisperer Lab

+*Direct download links for these machines are provided in the Moodle page!*
+They are 7zip compressed.
+Run machine from *.vmx* file with VMware Player/VMware Workstation.

-These virtual machines are located on network drive.
+These virtual machines are located on the University network drive, in case download speed on direct URLs are slow.

- Machines can be run directly from there, *but all changes on virtual machines are lost, after shutting them down.*

 ## Classroom specific instructions (TS135/TS137/Any computer with VMware installed)